mamacker/DiscordBotSLP/README.md

 ## Usage

-The scholar can use the command `$wen` in a Discord channel where the bot is enabled to get informations about their futur claim.
+The scholar can use the command `$wen`
+It must be done in a Discord channel where the bot is enabled.